jbellis/jvector/README.md

 # JVector
-JVector is a pure Java, zero dependency, embedded vector search engine, used by DataStax Astra DB and Apache Cassandra.
+JVector is a pure Java, zero dependency, embedded vector search engine, used by DataStax Astra DB and (soon) Apache Cassandra.

 What is JVector?
 - Algorithmic-fast.
 JVector uses dstate of the art graph algorithms inspired by DiskANN and related research that offer high recall and low latency.